WILDFLOWER HOME PAGE SEARCH BY PLANT NAME FERNS CONTACT US

 Equisetum arvense

-(Horsetails) Equisetaceae (Horsetail Family) Montane, subalpine.
+(Field Horsetails) Equisetaceae (Horsetail Family) Foothills, montane, subalpine.

 Streamsides, wetlands.
 Spring.
 The brown, fertile, unbranched stem bears the reproductive sporangiate cone at its top.
 The stem and sporangiate cone grow in the very early spring and wilt in a few days; large patches of branched sterile stems, such as those pictured above, remain through the fall. |